sorianotyler/Excel_Analysis_Projects/README.md

 - What are some limitations of this dataset?
    - We are limited by our relatively small sample size.
 There are only 1369 out of 4113 projects that are relavent to this analysis which will limit our findings.
+   - We are also working with different currencies, which can skew the data a bit and we would need to clean.

 - What are some other possible tables and/or graphs that we could create?
    - I would create an a graph that shows the subcatgory "play" outcome vs launch date.
 This would give a better idea of when the best time was for Louise to start her fundraiser.
 You would only have to filter by subcatagory instead of category when conducting the Outcomes Based on Launch date analysis.
+   - I would also create a graph that shows the goal in terms of one currency (perferably USD).
+This will help clean the data while giving us a better idea of the target goal.